 - Always look at the complete package, including warranties, support and expandability.

-- Remember to budget for extras.
+- Budget for extras.

-- Setting up a server is a complex task.
+- Setting up a server is complicated.

 3 Server hardware